KMKS105. Change Management and Change Implementation in the Knowledge Domain

 “Being able to bounce ideas off of and gain clarification from the instructors on the material covered was extremely helpful.”

-“The instructors are knowledgable and were able to communicate the concepts effectively.”
+“The instructors are knowledgeable and were able to communicate the concepts effectively.”